Aswath1999/Aswath1999/README.md

 - 🌱 I’m currently learning **SciKit-learn, Machine Learning**

-- 👨‍💻 All of my projects are available at [https://aswath1999.github.io/](https://aswath1999.github.io/)

 - 💬 Ask me about **software development, data science and webdevelopment**

 - 📫 How to reach me **csk.aswath@gmail.com**